uarizona-2022spring-phys105a/10/README.md

 ## Assignment 10: Optimization

-In this assignment, we will modify the gradient descent method and use it to solve for perform curve fitting.
+IIn this assignment, we will generalize the gradient descent method we learned in class to perform curve fitting.